 Health and Counseling Services

-All healthcare provided by college staff is covered by student fees.
-Additional charges will result from lab work, X-rays, and prescriptions.
-All students are required to have health insurance coverage to ensure that they can cover at least some portion of specialty or major medical needs.
-Students are encouraged to consider enrolling in the college health policy, which is tailored toward those medical expenses likely to be incurred by college students.
-Reed health insurance is also available to MALS students.
+All students are required to have health insurance coverage at least comparable to the coverage provided by health insurance offered by the college to ensure that they can cover at least some portion of specialty or major medical needs.
+Students are encouraged to consider enrolling in the college health insurance policy, which is tailored toward those medical expenses likely to be incurred by college students.
 Given the limits of coverage existing for many managed care plans, the health plan available through the college is recommended as additional coverage to plans that parents choose to continue to carry.

-Students can schedule an appointment, or come in without an appointment to be assessed by a nurse.
+For medical care, students can schedule an appointment, or come in without an appointment to be assessed by a nurse.
 If necessary, the nurse will arrange for a scheduled appointment with a nurse practitioner or physician.
 Students with urgent health care concerns after hours can call the Community Careline Consult Service.
 The consulting nurses will offer medical advice and refer students to appropriate medical care as needed.
+The telephone number for Community Careline is available on the health and counseling center website and is available by calling the main Reed switchboard.
 Students needing emergency assistance should call 911 and/or the community safety office, where staff will help students connect with the proper resources.

-In addition to medical care, the college also provides counseling services.
-Staff members include psychologists, psychiatric nurse practitioners, a psychiatrist, graduate interns, and psychology and psychiatry residents.
-Students seek counseling for many reasons, including the stress of personal problems, academic pressures, adjustment to college life, psychiatric disorders, and problems related to drugs and alcohol.
+Students may seek counseling for many reasons, including the stress of personal problems, academic pressures, adjustment to college life, psychiatric disorders, and problems related to drugs and alcohol.
 In addition to individual counseling, groups are available as specific interest and needs dictate.
 Counseling staff members are also available for consultation, training, and workshops in areas of student interest and needs.

 Students who wish to be seen for individual counseling may schedule an appointment; every effort will be made for students to be seen within a week.
 Daily walk-in hours are available during the week for urgent concerns.
-There is a counselor on call after hours and on the weekend for urgent and emergency situations.
-Reed contracts with ProtoCall, an after-hours mental health telephone triage service, to provide mental health consultation and advice whenever the health center is closed.
-This service is available to students, or anyone with a concern about a current student, and may be accessed by calling Reed’s main switchboard and asking for the counselor on call.
-Callers do not need to identify themselves or the student about whom they are concerned in order to speak to the ProtoCall clinician.
+There is a counselor on call after hours and on the weekend for emergency situations.
+Reed contracts with ProtoCall, an after-hours mental health telephone triage service, to provide urgent mental health consultation and advice whenever the health center is closed.
+ProtoCall’s telephone number is available on the health and counseling center website.

 Reed also offers group acupuncture to help students to achieve and maintain optimal health and wellness.
 Students may be referred to acupuncture services by a health and counseling center clinician, or can request a consultation with the acupuncturist to discuss whether acupuncture treatment is indicated for the student’s concern.

-All health and counseling records remain separate from student academic records and are completely confidential as required by state and federal laws and clinical licensure.
-Information is released only with the student’s permission, unless a medical and/or psychiatric emergency seriously threatens the safety and well-being of the student or of a member of the Reed College and/or off-campus community.
+All health and counseling records remain separate from student academic records and are treated as confidential, as required by state and federal laws and clinical licensure.
+Information is released only with the student’s permission, or under other rare circumstances, such as a medical and/or psychiatric emergency that seriously threatens the safety and well-being of the student or of a member of the Reed College and/or off-campus community.

 International Student Services

 An exceptionally diverse group of students benefits from a range of programs and support offered by international student services (ISS).
 ISS programming—including international orientation, the host family program, and the InterConnect mentor program—offers support not only to foreign citizens, but also to U.S. citizens who have spent a portion of their lives abroad.
 ISS provides assistance and guidance on immigration regulations for students on F-1 or J-1 visas.
-Additionally, ISS collaborates with other campus offices—including academic support, the dean of students, career services, and residence life—to provide resources and programs that help international students acclimate to life in the U.S. and thrive at Reed.
+Additionally, ISS collaborates with other campus offices—including academic support, the dean of students, the Center for Life Beyond Reed, and residence life—to provide resources and programs that help international students acclimate to life in the U.S. and thrive at Reed.